Sell on your terms. No Commissions - No Fees - Any Condition

 How Long to Vacate After Foreclosure Auction In New York

-Foreclosure can have a serious impact on your credit score and future housing options.
+Foreclosure can seriously impact your credit score and future housing options.
 When a house is foreclosed on, your credit score usually suffers, making it difficult to obtain loans or buy a new home.
-Understanding how foreclosure affects your financial situation allows you to make more informed decisions about what to do next.
+Understanding how foreclosure affects your financial situation lets you make more informed decisions about what to do next.

 How Does Foreclosure Affect Your Ability to Buy Another Home?

 Foreclosures remain on your credit report for seven years, making it difficult to purchase another home.
-Lenders evaluate your credit history for risk, and a foreclosure is a black mark.
+Lenders evaluate your credit history for risk; foreclosure is a black mark.
 When you go to buy another home, you may have to pay higher interest rates or make a larger down payment.
-Some government-funded programs, on the other hand, may offer options sooner if you meet certain requirements.
+On the other hand, some government-funded programs may offer options sooner if you meet certain requirements.

 What Steps Can Be Taken to Rebuild Credit After Foreclosure?